This Week in Petroleum History, October 21 – 27

 The “Big Dutch” No. 1 well, above, launched a Wyoming drilling boom in 1908.
 Photo courtesy U.S. Geological Survey.

-The Oil Wells Drilling Syndicate, a British company, drilled the “Big Dutch” well, which produced 600 barrels of oil a day from 1,050 feet deep.
-By 1930, about one-fifth of all U.S. oil production came from the Salt Creek oilfield.
-Production continued with water-flooding technologies in the 1960s and the use of carbon dioxide injection beginning in 2004.
+At Salt Creek, the Oil Wells Drilling Syndicate, a British company, drilled the “Big Dutch” well, which produced 600 barrels of oil a day from a depth of 1,050 feet deep and launched a Wyoming drilling boom.
+By 1930, about one-fifth of all U.S. oil came from the Salt Creek oilfield.
+Production continued in the 1960s with water-flooding technologies and the use of carbon dioxide injection beginning in 2004.

 Learn more in First Wyoming Oil Wells.